ankilab/EdgeVolution/README.md

 ## Contact

-If you want to contact me you can reach me at <your_email@address.com>.
+If you want to contact me you can create a github issue.

 ## License